MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-03.md

 Before you can start, you have to create a custom vision project, the fastest way is by using the web portal.

-Follow this [quickstart tutorial](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier#choose-training-images) to setup your account and project until section [Upload and tag images](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier#upload-and-tag-images).
+Follow this [quickstart tutorial](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier#choose-training-images) to setup your account and project until section *Upload and tag images*.

 > [!WARNING]
 > To train a model you need to have at least 2 tags and 5 images per tag.
 To use this application you should at least create one tag with 5 images, so that the training process later won't fail.